ON DONKEY TIME is our business logo! Stay calm, have a plan and be a fair leader.

-Donkeys Can Be Slow To respond, Slow To Move
+Donkeys Can Be Slow To respond, Slow To Move Usually, Not Always.
+EXTROVERT VS INTROVERT

 “Donkeys need us humans to become a person with a plan, most importantly a human the donkey can respect while having no fear.
 A human trainer using a creative and innovative plan to make things interesting.
 Donkeys get bored much faster than the horse and their ability to learn is different from the horse or mule (1/2 horse 1/2 donkey.”
+I own extroverted donkeys and introverted donkeys.
+Interesting each must be trained a little different.
+My two new mini donkeys from the left to right are extreme athletes and extroverts.

 How do donkeys learn different from the horse?